thomassuedbroecker/authors-java-jee/local-dev-junit/README.md

 # How to setup and run JUnit tests on the OpenLiberty development server?

-When you setup JUnit test to directly run on the same OpenLiberty server as your microservice application you have to provide a `test` folder in the `src` folder.
+When you setup JUnit test to run directly on the same OpenLiberty server as the microservice application you have to provide a `test` folder in the `src` folder.
 The image below shows the folders of that project.

 ![open-liberty-junit-01-folderstructure](images/pen-liberty-junit-01-folderstructure.png)